MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ## Use the less function

 Imagine you've bought baseball tickets for your coworkers, and you're using a spreadsheet to ensure you're reimbursed by each person by the date to which everyone agreed.
-You can create a flow that sends a reminder email to each person who hasn't paid the full amount if it's less than one day before the due date.
+You can create a flow that sends a reminder email to each person who hasn't paid the full amount if the current date is less than one day before the due date.

-Use the **and** function since there are two conditions to validate:
+Use the **and** function along with the **less** function since there are two conditions being validated:

 <table>
 <tr>